Why is it So Darn Hard to Lose Weight? And Keep It Off!

 So, why is it so darn hard to lose weight?

 Unfortunately, we sabotage ourselves most of the time, especially when the “honeymoon” period of our diet is over, and we plateau and think, “I have to eat this for ever?”
 But take heart in the fact you’re also the solution and eating healthy doesn’t meaning nibbling salad for the rest of your life.

-There are three primary reasons why it can be hard for YOU to lose weight.
+There are four primary reasons why it can be hard for YOU to lose weight.

 1. Your mindset is flawed – this is the problem for most.

 2. Confusing information from “experts” and those trying to squeeze the “last dollar out of your wallet.”

 3. Your metabolism or body chemistry is working against you – this is rare and even then you can overcome it with professional guidance.